 Got a pain in your mouth?
 Don’t assume the worst right away.
 Cavities aren’t the only things that can make your teeth hurt.
 Check out these three common toothache causes – and what you can do to combat them.

 Sinus problems.
-If your upper rear teeth are giving you trouble, you may have a sinus infection or inflammation.
-That area of your mouth is closest to your sinuses, making your teeth sometimes suffer the side effects.
-Treat the sinus infection, and your toothache may go away.1 (If not, visit your dentist.)
+If your upper rear teeth are giving you trouble, healing you may have a sinus infection or inflammation.
+That area of your mouth is closest to your sinuses, for sale making your teeth sometimes suffer the side effects.
+Treat the sinus infection, sale and your toothache may go away.1 (If not, visit your dentist.)

 Tooth grinding.
 Also known as bruxism, tooth grinding can happen in your sleep when you may not be aware of your actions – you could be developing a bad habit without knowing it!
 Symptoms that may accompany grinding include headaches, unexplained facial pain, a sore jaw, neck aches and earaches.
 If you think you may be gnashing your teeth in the night, discuss it with your dentist.
 He or she may recommend a mouthguard or give you tips on how to minimize damage.2

 Pressure changes.
 If you’re somewhere with different atmospheric pressure than you’re normally used to – an airplane, the mountains, scuba diving – and experience some tooth discomfort, it may be barodontalgia, or “flyer’s toothache.”
 Scientists and dentists aren’t completely sure what causes this phenomenon, but think it could be related to a number of things, including sinus pressure and gases trapped in teeth following certain dental treatments.
 If the pain subsides once you’re back to a normal altitude, you’re probably fine.
 If it persists, make a dental appointment.3